What is an Annuity: Understanding the basics

 Other annuity factors to consider

-An Ameriprise financial advisor can help you evaluate the different types of annuities and take your financial situation under consideration to determine which type of annuity is right for you.
+A financial advisor can help you evaluate the different types of annuities and take your financial situation under consideration to determine which type of annuity is appropriate for you.
 Your advisor will ask questions about:

 1. Timing of your first payout